-1. Arepa de huevo (Colombia) – You can find freshly made arepa de huevo (corn cakes filled with eggs) at street food stalls throughout Colombia.
+1. Arepa de huevo (Colombia) – You can find freshly made arepa de huevo (corn cakes filled with eggs) at street food stalls throughout Colombia’s Caribbean coast.

-2. Huevos rancheros (Mexico) – This Mexican favourite makes for the ultimate brunch meal: fried eggs served on hot corn tortillas and loaded with salsa, beans, and cheese.
+2. Huevos rancheros (Mexico) – This Mexican favorite makes for the ultimate brunch meal: fried eggs served on hot corn tortillas and loaded with salsa, beans, and cheese.

-4. Huevos ahogados (Mexico) – The name of this dish translates to “drowned eggs,” which refers to eggs that are poached (or drowned) in a sauce made with tomatoes, onions, chilli peppers.
+4. Huevos ahogados (Mexico) – The name of this dish translates to “drowned eggs,” which refers to eggs that are poached (or drowned) in a sauce made with tomatoes, onions, chili peppers.

 5. Revuelto de Gramajo (Argentina) – This deliciously greasy combination of scrambled eggs, golden-fried potatoes, and thinly sliced ham makes for a delicious breakfast dish or hangover cure.

-7. Huevos motuleños (Mexico) – Kick off your day with this incredibly flavoursome dish of a fried tortilla topped with sunny-side-up eggs, black beans, plantains, salsa, and crumbled queso fresco.
+7. Huevos motuleños (Mexico) – Kick off your day with this incredibly flavorsome dish of a fried tortilla topped with sunny-side-up eggs, black beans, plantains, salsa, and crumbled queso fresco.